-Providence, Rhode Island - Sean Tabb, the interim head coach at Trinity College for the past two years, and former Providence College basketball standout Abdul Abdullah, have been named assistant men's basketball coaches at Brown in an announcement made by head coach Jesse Agel.
+Providence, Rhode Island - Sean Tabb, the interim head coach at Trinity College for the past two years has been named assistant men's basketball coach at Brown in an announcement made by head coach Jesse Agel.

 In addition, Agel announced that Bears' junior Marques Coleman has been named a student-assistant coach for the Bears.